DC3-Freitas/egnn-crystal-classifier/README.md

 # e3gnn-crystal-classifier
 ![image](https://github.com/user-attachments/assets/890dc8bb-6e30-4a09-a014-171f26ee5136)

 E(3)-equivariant graph neural network for crystal structure prediction.
+Our model achieves state-of-the-art performance especially at high temperatures (T≈T_m), and runs up to 10x faster than previous data-driven methods.
+It is trained on a synthetic dataset, eliminating the need for large datasets of real-world structures.
+By default, it can classify six types of crystal structures: BCC, FCC, HCP, simple cubic, hexagonal diamond, and diamond cubic.

 ## Usage
 If installed in OVITO, `DC4 Classification` will appear in the Python subsection of the Modifiers panel.
 The module can also be used directly in a standard Python environment: